PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 Prerequisites
 --------------

+Before moving forward with the tutorial, please ensure the following prerequisites have been fulfilled.

 * Have an up and running NGFW Virtual Machine(VM)
 * A GitHub_ account with access permissions to edit repository content
 * Docker_ desktop active and running on your machine